Windies dip to 10th in latest ICC T20 charts

 |

-LONDON, United Kingdom (CMC) — West Indies have slumped to 10th in the latest International Cricket Council (ICC) Twenty20 rankings, just six months before they defend their title at the T20 World Cup in India.
+LONDON, England (CMC) — West Indies have slumped to 10th spot in the latest International Cricket Council's Twenty20 rankings, just six months before they defend their title at the T20 World Cup in India.

-England, meanwhile, remain the top side in the rankings with 277 and have extended their lead over second placed India to five points.
+England, meanwhile, remain the top side in the rankings with 277 and have extended their lead over second-place India to five points.

 New Zealand also gained in the rankings, leaping two places to third on 263 points with Pakistan two points back in fourth and Australia fifth on 258.